Skip to main content

 NPYs Role beyond Appetite Regulation

 The hypothalamic NPY system, particularly in the arcuate nucleus (ARC) and paraventricular nucleus (PVN), is a primary sensor of energy flux.
-Food deprivation or a negative induced by intense exercise leads to a marked upregulation of NPY gene expression and peptide synthesis.
+Food deprivation or a negative energy balance induced by intense exercise leads to a marked upregulation of NPY gene expression and peptide synthesis.

 This response is a homeostatic adaptation designed to drive food-seeking behavior and decrease energy expenditure.
 Concurrently, NPY exerts potent anxiolytic (anxiety-reducing) effects in other brain regions, such as the amygdala.
 This dual role suggests NPY helps an organism manage the psychological stress of an energy deficit while simultaneously driving the behavior needed to correct it.